Diagnosing Network Problems with LiveChat

 - After providing the command, press enter and you should be prompted with the ping results:

-What data will we need exactly?
+What data we will need exactly?

 Now, when you now how to use the Command Prompt at Windows and Terminal on MacOS, take a look at the list of commands that we will require to properly diagnose the issues with the connectivity.
 It may look like a lot of data that need to be gathered, but don’t worry – if you come to our support before checking the connection, our agents will guide you on which commands you should test on your computer.